vimc/montagu-config/upgrade-db.md

 This should start up fairly quickly, and you should be able to log in.

 If this works, then the same basic process can be run on production, though with the PR merged and the config left on main.
 Once working, refresh the backup (as above).

+For science, it's probably better to go through the usual procedure to sync data from production, but swap over the postgres version (i.e. pull the latest packit images) while packit is down.

+NB When we upgraded packit db from 10 to 17 this process worked for us.
+However the same process on montagu db failed to reindex properly, resulting in odd behaviour (some users unable to log in).
+Any future upgrade on packit may result in similar issues, in which case it is recommended to try a reindex.
+See below for details of how this was done for Montagu.

 ## Montagu